Personal and Professional Conduct

 Each institution of secondary education and each public or private institution of post-secondary education shall file, at least annually, a report with the board of higher education and in the case of secondary institutions, the board of education, certifying that such institution has complied with its responsibility to inform student groups, teams or organizations and to notify each full-time student enrolled by it of the provisions of this section and sections seventeen and eighteen, and also certifying that said institution has adopted a disciplinary policy with regard to the organizers and participants of hazing, and that such policy has been set forth with appropriate emphasis in the student handbook or similar means of communicating the institution’s policies to its students.
 The board of higher education and, in the case of secondary institutions, the board of education, shall promulgate regulations governing the content and frequency of such reports, and shall forthwith report to the attorney general any such institution which fails to make such report.

 When students have concerns, they can find information and support from GSAS staff.
-Speaking with Keenan Bailey, case manager for student services, is a good place to start when you have a concern but don’t know where to go.
+Speaking with Keenan Bailey, assistant director of student services, is a good place to start when you have a concern but don’t know where to go.
 Keenan serves in an advisory role, provides ongoing support, and makes referrals to other sources of assistance as necessary.
 Keenan has experience coaching students on how to prepare for important meetings and how to approach difficult conversations.

 B2, GSAS Student Center